napari/docs/docs/developers/contributing/testing.md

 To run our test suite locally, run `pytest` on the command line.
 If, for some reason you don't already have the test requirements in your environment, run `python -m pip install -e .[testing]`.

-There are some tests that require showing GUI elements, (such as testing screenshots).
+There are some tests that require showing GUI elements (such as testing screenshots) and window focus (such as testing drag and drop behavior).
 By default, these are only run during continuous integration.
 If you'd like to include them in local tests, set the environment variable "CI":

 ```sh
 CI=1 pytest
 ```

+ Also, if running the tests on macOS, be sure to give the Terminal app `Accessibility` permissions in `System Settings > Privacy & Security > Accessibility` (needed for some tests that rely on `pyautogui`).

 It is also possible to run test using `tox`.
 This is the same way as it is done in CI.
 The main difference is that tox will create a virtual environment for each test environment, so it will take more time